 Ethiopian refugees in the UK: migration, adaptation and settlement experiences and their relevance to health.

 Results: The majority of the participants fled Ethiopia due to political reasons.
 Whilst 65% of them had lived in the UK for over five years only 7% had full refugee status.
 Many of the participants faced difficulties with the immigration system, housing and social services and felt socially isolated.
 Many also had problems with gaining employment or employment appropriate to their qualifications, and 29% were unemployed.
 The majority of the participants believe that happiness is a prerequisite to healthiness and also an indication of healthiness.
 On the other hand the majority believed that sickness is caused by disease and mental illness is caused by both supernatural and psychosocial causes.
 Most of the participants sought the help of their GP in the first instance of illness although some had experienced difficulties accessing health services due to language problems and poor understanding of the primary health care system.
 The participants also believed that the stress of adaptation and settlement affected their mental health and led to stress and depression.

 |Keywords (uncontrolled):||Keywords: Ethiopian, migrants, refugees, asylum seekers, migration, adaptation, settlement, cultural competence, beliefs, help seeking|

-|Deposited On:||22 Oct 2008 10:47|
+|Date Deposited:||22 Oct 2008 10:47|